ColumPaget/Mimeguard/README.md

 # SMTP MODE

 Mimeguard can act as an SMTP server to receive mails for processing.
 This is activated by the '-smtp' command-line option.
+The '-smtp' switch has an optional argument, which specifies the host and port to bind to.
+It has the format '<address>:<port>'.
+If <port> is not specified then it defaults to port 25.
+If no argument is supplied the default is 127.0.0.1:25.

 In this mode a number of extra config-file options become activated.

 ```
 SmtpPassDir <path>                 - directory to put 'safe' mails into
 SmtpFailDir <path>                 - directory to put 'evil' mails into
 SmtpPassServer <url>               - mailserver to send 'safe' mails to
 SmtpFailServer <url>               - mailserver to send 'evil' mails to
+SmtpNextServer <url>               - mailserver to send all mails to
 SmtpFailRedirect <email address>   - email address to send 'evil' mails to
 SmtpRejectFails <y/n>              - send an error code after SMTP DATA transaction if mail failed checks
 ```

 `SmtpPassDir` and `SmtpFailDir` specify two directories that mail is sorted into, depending on whether it is considered 'safe' (pass) or 'evil' (fail).
 If no SmtpPassServer or SmtpFailServer is specified then these mails just sit in these directories, perhaps to be processed by some other program.
 However, if SmtpPassServer, and/or SmtpFailServer are specified, then the mails are sent to those servers (and deleted from the directories as they are sent).

-`SmtpFailRedirect` allows an email address to be specified that 'evil' mails will be sent to.
+`SmtpFailRedirect` allows an email address (address, not server) to be specified that 'evil' mails will be sent to.
 An `SmtpFailServer` still needs to be specified for this to work, but instead of mail being sent to the original recipient, it will be sent to the email address specified in this option.
 This allows using the same server for both pass and fail, but sending all failed (evil) mails to a specific email address.

 `SmtpRejectFails` is a boolean value that causes any mail which fails safety checks to result in a failure code being sent in the SMTP DATA transaction, telling the sending mail program that the mail is considered harmful.
 This allows mail checking to be performed without SmtpPassDir, SmtpFailDir, SmtpPassServer or SmtpFailServer, provided that the other program detects and acts on the failure code sent in reply to the mail upload.